 To ensure I had plenty of power available I switched to a lithium-iron-phosphate battery from Bioenno.
 These batteries have an improved chemistry which is more energy dense, lighter, and offers consistent voltage even as the battery discharges.
 I paired the new battery with a solar panel and charge controller that kept the battery topped up all day long.

-As for the laptop, I replaced the battery and also made a new way of charging it.
+As for the laptop, I replaced the battery and also came up with a new way of charging it.
 Instead of relying on the AC adapter as I did back in January, I made a DC cable with power pole connectors.
-The native 13 volts of the battery system was not enough to power the laptop alone, but a simple DC-DC buck converted did the job nicely.
-By adjusting the converter to step the voltage up from 13 volts to 19 I was able to power the laptop with a much more efficient DC-DC conversion, rather than the lossy DC-AC-DC conversion I used before.
+A simple DC-DC buck converted brought the 13 V battery power up to the 19 volts needed for the laptop.
+This DC-DC conversion was vastly more efficient in the field than using the lossy DC-AC-DC arrangement from January.

 For me, the contest was a total success.
 I operated all day making contacts to everywhere from Mexico to California City to Santa Barbara.
 Activity began to wind down in the evening, and so at the end of the day I packed up and headed back down the mountain.